SchapiroLabor/femur-multi-omics/README.md

 # Python module to register image stacks of fluorescence microscopy and maldi images from the same sample

 The main script is found in ./scripts/register.py.
 This has a CLI documented below.
 The workflow of the registration requires the selection of one MALDI channel and two channels of the fluorescence image,i.e. a "dense" marker, usually DAPI, and a "fiducial" marker,i.e. a more disperse and particle-like marker.
 The MALDI channel should co-localize as much as possible with the fiducial marker in the fluorescence stack.
+The output of this tool is an ome.tif file with the registered MACsima and MALDI images.
+The MALDI images in this file are upscaled to the same pixel size of the MACsima data.

 # Usage
 ## via python
 - (1) Download the [./scripts](https://github.com/SchapiroLabor/femur-multi-omics/tree/main/scripts) folder